YannicP/yannicp/index.md

     training_op = optimizer.minimize(loss)
  ```

+ #### Evaluation using 10-fold cross validation

+To test for generalizability, 10-fold cross validation was implemented.
+This has the advantage that all of the data available can be used for training afterwards and no skew due to the selection of a specific test set is introduced ( no overfitting the test set)
  Training on ten folds yields the following accuracies:

  | Fold  | Training Loss | Validation Loss|